tabithalcostello/CreateVPN/README.md

 <img src="https://i.imgur.com/70iEDrS.pn" height="80%" width="80%" alt="DisconnectfromVPN"/>
 </p>
 <p>
-Disconnecting from the VPN, the VM's original IP address of 20.123.35.28 reappears.
-You can revisit <a href="https://whatismyipaddress.com"> whatismyipaddress.com </a>.
+Disconnect from the VPN.
+The VM's original IP address of 20.123.35.28 reappears.
+You can also revisit <a href="https://whatismyipaddress.com"> whatismyipaddress.com </a>.
 The VM's original IP address and region will be displayed on the website.
 </p>
 <br />